anbox-cloud/discourse-docs/howto/manage/web-dashboard.md

 Before you can log into the dashboard, you must register your Ubuntu One account with the dashboard to grant it access.

-#### Register a Ubuntu One account in Anbox Cloud
+#### Register an Ubuntu One account in Anbox Cloud

-On a regular Anbox Cloud deployment, use the following Juju action to register a Ubuntu One account:
+On a regular Anbox Cloud deployment, use the following Juju action to register an Ubuntu One account:

     juju run-action anbox-cloud-dashboard/0 --wait register-account email=<Ubuntu One email address>